 - “For if such actions may have passage free, Bond-Slaves and pagans shall our statesmen be.”
-Barbantio believes that people should ‘know their station’ and that Othello is not worthy of marrying his wife.
+Barbantio believes that people should ‘know their station’ and that Othello is not worthy of marrying his daughter.

 - In Act 1 Scene 3, Othello tells the Duke and Barbantio how Desdemona came to fall in love with him.
 He tells them that Barbantio used to invite him over to hear his tales of battle and how he was sold into slavery as a child but won his freedom.
 He says that Desdemona would ‘come back again with a greedy ear, devour up my discourse.”